 A cataract is a clouding of the eye’s naturally clear lens.
-The lens focuses light rays on the retina (the layer of light-sensing cells lining the back of the eye) to produce a sharp image of what we see.
+The lens focuses light rays on the retina (the layer of light-sensing cells lining the back of the eye) to produce a sharp image of what is being viewed.
 When the lens becomes cloudy, light rays cannot pass through it easily and vision is blurred.

 What causes cataracts?

-Cataract development is a normal process of aging, but cataracts also develop from eye injuries, certain diseases, medications or long-term exposure to sunlight.
-Your genes may also play a role in cataract development.
+Cataract development is a normal process of aging, but cataracts can also develop from eye injuries, certain diseases, medications or long-term exposure to sunlight.
+A person’s individual genetic history may also play a role in cataract development.

 Surgery is usually done on an outpatient basis, either in a hospital or an ambulatory surgery center.
-You may be asked to skip breakfast, depending on your time of surgery.
+For the day of surgery, you may be asked to skip breakfast, depending on your time of surgery.

 When you arrive for surgery, you will be given eye drops and perhaps a mild sedative to help make you comfortable.
-A local anesthetic will numb your eye.
-The skin around your eye will be thoroughly cleansed, and sterile coverings will be placed around your head.
-You may see light and movement, but you will not be able to see the surgery while it is happening.
+A local anesthetic will numb your eye, the skin around your eye will be thoroughly cleansed, and sterile coverings will be placed around your head.
+You may see light and movement during the procedure, but you will not be able to see the surgery while it is happening.

 After surgery is completed, your doctor may place a shield over your eye.
-After a short stay in the outpatient recovery area, you will be ready to go home.
+Following a short stay in the outpatient recovery area, you will be ready to go home.

-- Avoid strenuous activities until your ophthalmologist tell you to resume them;
+- Avoid strenuous activities until your ophthalmologist tells you to resume them

-- Ask your doctor when you can begin driving;
+- Ask your doctor when you can begin driving and follow those directions

 Is a laser used during cataract surgery?